 6. Give them Logos Bible Software

 Pastors spend hours each week digging through the Bible.
-To be the best pastors they can be, pastors have to get back to the sources of Scripture and interpret it in context and see its connections to other texts, other passages, and life today.
+To be the best pastors they can be, pastors have to get back to the sources of Scripture, interpret it in context, and see its connections to other texts, other passages, and life today.

 Logos Bible Software performs hours of Bible study in seconds.
 It’s like having a personal research assistant that can instantly search thousands of books to find what you’re looking for.
 That means your pastor can search a passage of Scripture and find hundreds of references to it all at once.
 They can read commentaries side by side with Scripture and dive into Greek or Hebrew texts to find unique insights into each passage.

 If you’re a pastor, the world’s leading Bible software is a tool you need.
 Logos saves you time and helps you get more out of your Bible study.

 7. Spend time with them outside of church

 Pastors spend all kinds of time with people at church.
 But that all comes back to that “consumer-driven” environment, where pastors can feel like they’re constantly pouring themselves out but not being poured into.